-- assess the potential of different pedagogical models – including on-site and virtual delivery modes – to contribute to project outcomes and to sustainability; and
+- assess the potential of different pedagogical models – including on-site and virtual delivery modes – to contribute to project outcomes and sustainability; and

 Participants receive continuous formative and summative assessments for individual and collaborative learning activities embedded in the course.
-Collaborative work on real-work cases will allow them to test their knowledge and skills.
+Collaborative work on real-world cases will allow them to test their knowledge and skills.
 Participants will also receive feedback from an expert jury on their solutions.

 Academic Credit and Certificates